By: Tyler Thepsiri on October 18, 2022

 Cybersecurity Maturity Model Certification (CMMC) is the next generation of protection for data shared with the U.S. Defense Industrial Base (DIB).
 Steps you take now will give your organization a competitive edge.

-I’ve spent nearly two decades in industry and have helped businesses just like yours stay on top of cybersecurity best practices and compliance standards.
-CMMC is just the next step in this journey.
+I’ve spent eight years in the IT industry and have helped businesses just like yours nagivate the CMMC journey.
+CMMC is just the next step.

 In this article, I will explain what CMMC is, how it differs from NIST 800-171, and what steps you can take now to gain a competitive advantage and prepare for a successful CMMC assessment.